bartjanssens92/puppet-demo-project-open/README.md

 The user off the database on the machine.

-## Project open REMOVE DOME VERSION
+## Project open REMOVE DEMO VERSION

 You can remove most of the demo data if you use an admin account.
 You need to go to: /admin/cleanup-demo/.
 This is the same as ADMIN-> ADMIN HOME -> scroll down till you see the area marked a Dangerous!! and click the first point.
 This allows to get rid off the demo data.